About Outerlibrary Loan (OLL)

 Call your local library staff.

 You will be notified when the item is available for pickup in the same way you are notified of your regular LINKcat holds.
-You will also be notified if we cannot obtain an item, either by email (preferred) or U.S. mail.
-OLL items can only be checked out to the library card that was used to request the item.
+OLL items can only be checked out to the library card that was used to request the item, even if you have a hold pickup authorization on file.

 - Some libraries just say “no” without specifying a reason; they are not obligated to do so.